 APM solutions are almost like X-ray vision, allowing you to peer into what would normally be a black box activity and gather insights that can take your application quality to a higher level.

-Why You Need Application Performance Monitoring tools
+Why You Need Application Performance Monitoring Tools

-Application Performance Monitoring tools enables you to:
+Application Performance Monitoring tools enable you to:

 - Speed up your development lifecycle